Sarah Meehan is sitting at a round wooden table with a notebook and pen, resting her chin on her hand and smiling.

 Hi, I’m Sarah.

-I am skilled and experienced at working with people who have endured trauma, struggle with mental health concerns like depression, anxiety, PTSD, grief/loss, relationship and career struggles, parenting challenges, as well as general dissatisfaction with life or aspects of life.
+I am skilled and experienced at working with people who have endured trauma, struggle with mental health concerns like eating disorders, depression, anxiety, PTSD, grief/loss, relationship and career struggles, parenting challenges, as well as general dissatisfaction with life or aspects of life.

-As a certified Bioenergetic Therapist (a body-based somatic psychotherapy), I am interested in how people live inside their bodies, move their bodies, hold their bodies, how they breathe, and how they experience and utilize their energy.
+As a certified Bioenergetic Therapist (a body-based somatic psychotherapy), I am interested in how people live inside their bodies, move their bodies, hold their bodies, how they breathe, and how they experience and utilize their energy. .

 Silhouette of a bird perched on a branch against a yellow background.